Harvard Westlake Debates

 1. Clarity > speed: Clarity helps everyone.
 Please slow down for online debate.
 You should not speak as fast as you did in person.
 Much like video is transmitted through frames rather than continuous like in real life, sound is transmitted through tiny segments.
 These segments are not engineered for spreading.

 3. K affs: Despite my tendency to read plans as a debater, if you win the warrants of why it needs to be part of debate/debate topic, then I'll vote on it.
 As a coach and judge, I read far more critical literature now than I did as a debater.
-My extensive voting history is on here.
+My extensive Tabroom voting history is on here.
 Do with that what you will.

-4. Warrants: Don't highlight to a point where your card has no warrants.
+5. Warrants: Don't highlight to a point where your card has no warrants.
 Extend warrants, not just tags.
 If you keep referring to a specific piece of evidence or say "read this card," I will hold you to what it says, good or bad.
 Hopefully it makes the claims you tell me it does.

-1. Don't be rude in cross-x.
+6. Cross-x: Don't be rude in cross-x.
 If your opponent is not answering your questions well in cross-x either they are trying to be obnoxious or you are not asking good questions.
-Too often, it's the latter.
+Too often, it's the latter.Questions about what your opponent read belong in cross-x or prep time.
+You should be flowing.

-3. While we are waiting for speech docs to appear in our inboxes, I will often fill this time with random conversation for 3 reasons:
+8. Random Conversation: While we are waiting for speech docs to appear in our inboxes, I will often fill this time with random conversation for 3 reasons:

 ii.
-To get a baseline of everyone's speaking voice to appropriately assign speaker points and to appropriately yell "clear" (if you have a speech impediment, accent, or other reason for a lack of clarity to my ears, understanding your baseline helps me give fair speaker points),
+To get a baseline of everyone's speaking voice to appropriately assign speaker points and to appropriately yell "clear" (if you have a speech impediment, accent, or other reason for a lack of clarity to my ears, understanding your baseline helps me give fair speaker points);

 iii.
-To make debate rounds less hostile.
+To make debate rounds less hostile (we're people, not robots).

 High School LD Specific: